31.10.2022 | Insight

 Although the last couple of years have seen record flows of investments into green tech, current market turbulence is likely to reduce the willingness of companies and investors to take short-term risks.
 “The role of Nefco is now even more important as we cannot afford to put the green transition on hold.
-We want to ensure that crucial environmental technologies are being deployed where they can have the biggest impact,” says Fredrik Larsson, Nefco’s Investment Adviser in Sweden.
+We want to ensure that crucial environmental technologies are being deployed where they can have the biggest impact,” says Fredrik Larsson, Nefco’s Senior Investment Adviser in Sweden.

 Impact investment in Swedish SMEs

 In general, Nefco is interested in companies that have the potential to become technology leaders in their industries, some of which have been previously overlooked by other investors.
 “Nefco is ready to take greater financial risk where there is the potential for green impacts.
-This means that we can finance companies whose risk profile is not suitable for other financiers,” Larsson says.
+This means that we can finance companies whose risk profile is not suitable for other financiers,” Fredrik says.

 Nefco’s portfolio in Sweden includes versatile circular solutions for various sectors.
-Coloreel, a textile innovation company from Jönköping, has developed technology for on-demand thread colouring, and its fully recycled materials reduce the environmental impact of embroidery.
+Coloreel, a textile innovation company from Jönköping, has developed technology for automated on-demand thread colouring, and its fully recycled materials reduce the environmental impact of embroidery.
 Cleantech company Pharem Biotech develops circular, enzyme-based water treatment solutions to remove organic pollutants in municipal treatment plants and industrial processes.
 Gothenburg-based Scandinavian Enviro Systems’ (Enviro) patented pyrolysis technology makes tyre recycling more efficient and helps recover valuable resources from waste tyres.
-Enviro’s technology is in use at a tyre recycling plant in Chile, where the company set up a local joint venture with Michelin in 2021 following a feasibility study supported by Nopef, a fund managed by Nefco.
+Enviro’s technology is in use at a tyre recycling plant in Chile, where the company set up a local company with Michelin in 2021 following a feasibility study supported by Nopef, a fund managed by Nefco.

 Other examples of Nefco’s portfolio companies in Sweden include Elonroad, which has developed a road-based charging solution for electric vehicles, and Baseload Capital, whose technology generates electricity from waste heat and geothermal heat.
 As for solutions for climate change adaptation, NOAQ Flood Protection’s flood protection barriers are a sustainable alternative to sandbags in urban environments.
 Based outside Hudiksvall, Hälsingland, the company’s international scale up was co-financed by Nefco and Almi Företagspartner.